sdv-dev/GitMetrics/docs/DEVELOPMENT.md

-# Github Analytics
+# Github Analytics Development Guide

-Scripts to extract multiple metrics from Github Projects.
+This guide covers how to download and install Download Analytics to run it locally and modify its code.
+It also describes the secrets required to run the scripts and how to obtain those secrets.

 ## Install